negasimichael/budget-trackers/README.md

 # budget-trackers

 ## Description
-Budget Tracker application is a (PWA) progressive web application allow users to track their budgets by adding and subtracting  expenses.Users can also able to add a transaction with  without  connection.
+Budget Tracker application is a (PWA) progressive web application allow users to track their budgets by adding and subtracting  expenses.Users can also able to add and subtract a transaction with  without  connection.
 When users enter  transaction while offline, these transactions are stored in the indexedDB and transferred to the database when the user comes back online.

    ## Table of Contents